rachellerathbone/problem-solving-curriculum/Steps/Sandwich Code.md

 ## How it works

+This relates to Step #3 in Polya's method:

+1. Understand the problem
+1. Devise a plan
+1. **Carry out the plan**
+1. Look back

 Whenever you are faced with a problem one of the first steps is likely to identify the [inputs and outputs](./Inputs and Outputs.md).
 Next you'll probably figure out a decent name for your classes/methods/functions.
 With this information, you have enough to write the following boilerplate code:

 - The class/method/function definition with inputs